glbala87/ELLA_tool/docs/technical/filtering.md

 #### Homozygous recessive variant

-This rule set checks for homo-/hemizygous variants in genes defined with recessive inheritance.
+This rule set checks for homo-/hemizygous variants.
 The following conditions must be met:

 - For autosomal or pseudo-autosomal regions:
     - Homozygous in the proband and any affected siblings.